wenfengzhuo/wenfengzhuo-v3.github.io/_posts/System Design - 2.md

 * Take care of corner cases
 * Leverage known algorithms and data structures or devise your own

-Often, we easily overlook the importance of the functional requirements and focus too much on the next one we will discuss below.
-Consequently, we need to rework the design or deviate from the intgoal
+Often, we easily overlook the importance of the functional requirements and focus too much on the non-functional requirements.
+Consequently, we need to rework the design or deviate from the initial goal of creating the system.

+**Non-functional Requirements**

+These requirements describe how well the system will serve
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMyMDY5MjYxMywtMTE2OTA4NTY5MCw4Nj
+eyJoaXN0b3J5IjpbMTkwMzA1MDQ4NSwtMTE2OTA4NTY5MCw4Nj
 g5ODA1OTMsMTE5MjYzMjA1NCw3MTgyNTg4NzIsLTMwMDc4Mzc5
 MSwxODk0Mjg3MjUsMTMwMzQzOTQyOSwtOTYwMDczMzMyLC02Mj
 I3ODU4MjIsMjA1MzY2OTQyOSw1MTY3Mjc2MDUsLTQ0NzUwMDIx